kundajelab/chrombpnet/README.md

 ###  Train and Evaluate ChromBPNet Model

-Now that we have a bias model we will use it to regress out the bias enzymes effect from the ATAC-seq and DNAE-seq signal so that the sequence component of the model can capture only the cell-type specific behavior.
+Now that we have a bias model we will use it to regress out the bias enzymes effect from the ATAC-seq and DNASE-seq signal and fetch the sequence component of the model that captures only the cell-type specific behavior.

 #### Step 6: Train ChromBPNet Model (This step will also generate the sequence model)

-We will use the bias model trained in Step 4 to regress out the effect of the bias enzyme,
+We will use the bias model trained in Step 4 to regress out the effect of the bias enzyme by running the command below

 ```
+mkdir models/chrombpnet_model
-bash step6_train_chrombpnet_model.sh data/downloads/hg38.fa data/downloads/shifted.sorted.bam.chrombpnet.unstranded.bw data/downloads/overlap.bed.gz data/downloads/negatives_with_summit.bed data/splits/fold_0.json models/bias_model/bias.h5
+bash step6_train_chrombpnet_model.sh data/downloads/hg38.fa data/downloads/K data/downloads/overlap.bed.gz data/downloads/negatives_with_summit.bed data/splits/fold_0.json models/bias_model/bias.h5 models/chrombpnet_model ATAC_PE

 ```

-The script `step4_train_bias_model.sh` runs the following three steps -
+The script `step4_train_bias_model.sh` runs the following five steps -
- 1. Generate hyperparmeters file for bias model: In this step we will filter non-peaks regions for training and also find some important training hyperparameters.
-Read the documentation in `src/helpers/hyperparameters` to understand both these steps in detail.
-As a part of the filtration step we will filter out non-peaks regions of length 2114 which have total counts greater than a threshold (given by `min(total counts in peaks)*bias_threshold_factor`).
-The `min(total counts in peaks)` is the minimum of the total counts in peak regions of length 2114 and the `bias_threshold_factor` is default set to `0.5` and can be adjusted by the user.
-This step ensures that the bias model training is done only in sufficiently low-count regions so that the bias model captures only the effect of the bias motif and not the effect of cell-type specific motifs.
+ 1. Generate hyperparmeters file for chrombpnet model: In this step we will filter peak and non-peaks regions for training and also find some important training hyperparameters.
+As a part of the filtration step we will filter out (a) peaks and non-peaks regions that are on the edges of the chromosome and (b) peaks and non-peaks which are outliers in total counts.
- 2. Train the bias model using the hyper-paramters and filtered regions from step 1 using the train/valid chromosomes in `data/splits/fold_0.json`.
-This step will output a bias model  `models/bias_model/bias.h5` in h5py format.
+ 2. Train the chrombpnet model using the hyper-parameters and filtered regions in train/valid chromosomes mentioned in `data/splits/fold_0.json`.
+This step will output a scaled bias model `models/chrombpnet_model/bias_model_scaled.h5` , chrombpnet model  `models/chrombpnet_model/chrombpnet.h5` and sequence model `models/chrombpnet_model/chrombpnet_wo_bias.h5` in h5py format.
- 3. Get predictions on the non-peak regions in test chromosomes in `data/splits/fold_0.json` and report the metrics in `models/bias_model/bias_metrics.json` and the predictions in `models/bias_model/bias_predictions.h5`
+ 3. Get predictions on the peak and non-peak regions in test chromosomes in `data/splits/fold_0.json` and report the metrics in `models/chrombpnet_model/bias_metrics.json`, `models/chrombpnet_model/chrombpnet_metrics.json` and `models/chrombpnet_model/chrombpnet_wo_bias_metrics.json`.
+The script also stores the predictions in `.h5` format.

-This will output 2 models one is chrombpnet model (this is the model with bias) and the other is the sequence model (this is the moel without the bias)
+ 4. Get marginal footprints for the `models/chrombpnet_model/chrombpnet.h5` on the bias motif (Tn5 or DNASE-I).
+You will find the footprint images and scores in `models/chrombpnet_model/footprints/` directory with `uncorrected` prefix.
+ 5. Get marginal footprints for the `models/chrombpnet_model/chrombpnet_wo_bias.h5` on the bias motif (Tn5 or DNASE-I).
+You will find the footprint images and scores in `models/chrombpnet_model/footprints/` directory with `corrected` prefix.

+NOTE: The `models/chrombpnet_model/bias_model_scaled.h5` is the bias model  in use for bias correction - this is different from the input bias model by a scaling factor on the counts head.
+The user can choose to use a single bias model across different datasets (we empirically observed that bias models can be transferred across datasets) - in which case the script accounts for the difference in read-depths of the current dataset and the bias model training dataset by scaling the bias models counts head.

-Following are some things to keep in mind when using custom datasets -
+Following are some things to keep in mind when using custom datasets:
--
+- Note that the script `step6_train_chrombpnet_model.sh` inputs an argument `data_type` (8th argument).
+The user can input the following four values for this argument - `ATAC_PE, DNASE_SE, DNASE_PE, ATAC_SE`.
+To understand the meaning of these arguments refer to `src/helpers/preprocessing/`.
+- If `models/chrombpnet_model/footprints/corrected_footprints_score.txt` has values greater than 0.003, the chrombpnet models are not fully corrected for the bias.
+This is possible if the bias model is used incorrectly (if the bias model is transferred it is likely that the transfer has failed).

-#### Step 7: Interpret chrombpnet model and sequence model
+#### Step 7: Interpret the sequence model

-We will now interpret on the same peak regions that we used for interpreting the bias model.
+We will now interpret the sequence model (`models/chrombpnet_model/chrombpnet_wo_bias.h5`) on the same subset of peak regions we used for interpreting the bias model.
+Here we would like to see only cell-type specific motifs in our output PWMs (no Tn5 or DNASE-I bias motifs).

+NOTE: It is computationally expensive to run this step on all the peaks -  since we are looking for a quick bias-correction sanity check for our sequence models we will use a subsampled peak set.
+The users are encouraged to eventually run this step on all the peak regions for motif discovery.

 ```
-bash step5_interpret_bias_model.sh  data/hg38.fa data/subsample_overlap/30K.subsample.overlap.bed  output/chrombpnet_model/model_wo_bias.0.h5
+mkdir models/chrombpnet_model/interpret
+bash step7_interpret_chrombpnet_model.sh  data/downloads/hg38.fa data/subsample_peaks/30K.subsample.overlap.bed models/chrombpnet_model/chrombpnet_wo_bias.h5 models/chrombpnet_model/interpret/
 ```

-In the images produced here you should not see the bias motif and should only see the cell-type specfic motifs in the profile modisco.
+The script outputs interpretation scores (as h5 files `models/chrombpnet_model/interpret/corrected.profile_scores.h5` and `models/chrombpnet_model/interpret/corrected.counts_scores.h5`) and then summarizes the interpretation scores into PWMs (as png images in `models/chrombpnet_model/interpret/untrimmed_logos_counts` and `models/chrombpnet_model/interpret/untrimmed_logos_profile`).
+Browse through the images (with prefix name `contrib_`) in both the PWM folders and make sure you only see cell-type specific motifs (here GATA, SP1) and not bias motifs (Tn5/DNASE-I).

+NOTE: The presence of bias motifs Tn5/DNase-I in the PWMs indicates that the chrombpnet models are not fully corrected for the bias.
+This is possible if the bias model is used incorrectly (if the bias model is transferred it is likely that the transfer has failed).